Brian Benjamin: Business

 Benjamin interned in the office of Bill Lynch & Associates.
-He is an alumni-elected trustee of Brown University.
-He spent three years at Morgan Stanley as an investment advisor.
+He was an alumni-elected trustee of Brown University and spent three years at Morgan Stanley as an investment advisor.

 Benjamin was an early supporter of Barack Obama's presidential campaign in 2007.
 It has falsely been alleged that he was a co-founder of "Harlem4Obama," which helped encourage Harlem support for the then-Senator.
 Although Benjamin hosted a fundraiser for him in 2008, Harlem4Obama was co-founded by Michael Washington and Julius Tajiddin in the spring of 2007.
 Benjamin has said that after Obama's election, the infrastructure of "Harlem4Obama" contributed to Benjamin's organization, called "Young Professionals United for Change (YP4C)," which instituted a mentoring program at the Wadleigh School and organized young people.
 In 2012, Benjamin was an Obama delegate to the Democratic National Convention and raised money for his reelection.

 In 2010, Benjamin became a managing partner at Genesis Companies, a minority business enterprise building affordable housing in Harlem.
 Involved in the purchase and redevelopment of deteriorating buildings from Abyssinian Development Corporation, Benjamin helped steer redevelopment and repair work to as many vendors as possible.
 He was also involved with partnerships with First Corinthians Baptist Church in creating the Dream Center on 119th and the Hope Center on 114th.

 In 2016, Benjamin became the Chair of Manhattan Community Board 10 in Central Harlem in Manhattan.
-In that capacity, he opposed a redevelopment plan that included towers, two-story retail spaces, an underground garage, and a community park.
+In that capacity, he opposed a redevelopment plan that included towers, two-story retail spaces, an underground garage, and a community park, siding with tenants.

 In 2017, when Benjamin was the managing partner of the Genesis Companies real estate firm in Harlem, and at the same time on the verge of becoming the New York State Senate Democratic nominee, his firm was sued by its co-investor in a legal dispute over an alleged scheme to divert revenue from a fire sale by Abyssinian Development to the investors of 31 properties.
 A Manhattan Supreme Court judge issued a preliminary injunction, freezing the assets until the dispute was settled.
 Genesis Companies denied the allegations, and the case went to arbitration.